The Next Generation Cup

 Any team that withdraws from the tournament after having been accepted into the tournament will be subject to a refund of no greater than 50% of the registration fee.
 Any team that withdraws from the tournament after having been scheduled tournament games will be ineligible for any refund of the registration fee.
 All teams not accepted by the tournament will be refunded in full within 15 days of the notification to the teams accepted, whichever comes first.
 (Posting on web sites can be considered notification of teams accepted).

-In Case of Inclement Weather, only the tournament director and City of Carrollton can decide if a game is to be played or continued.
+In Case of Inclement Weather, only the tournament director and City officials can decide if a game is to be played or continued.
 Except for weather conditions or the lack of adequate lighting conditions to safely conduct the play of the game once the game has been started, only the referee has the authority to discontinue the play of the game.
 If a game is stopped before the game is completed for reasons other than acts on part of one or both of the teams playing, the game shall be considered complete.
 The score at the stoppage of play will be the score.
 If the first half of the game has not been completed and game is stopped, a suitable conclusion will be reached either by a reschedule of the game (from the time the game was stopped) or penalty kicks (time and weather permitting) and ONLY if it affects the outcome of the tournament.
 In the event of inclement weather, Act of God, or other circumstances or conditions that are beyond our control, the tournament director has the authority to restructure or cancel the tournament.
 If the tournament is canceled before the completion of the preliminary rounds of play, no winner will be declared.
 The tournament will not be rescheduled.
 If inclement weather cancels the tournament prior to the completion of a team’s first scheduled game of the tournament, a maximum of fifty percent (50%) of the entry fee may be retained by the tournament to cover start-up costs of the tournament.

 Concussion Policy: Next Generation Cup will follow the North Texas Soccer concussion guidelines, which includes all potential head injuries being evaluated by the onsite Health Care Professional (HCP) designated by the tournament director.
 Only the designated HCP can give clearance to a player that has been evaluated for a concussion to return to the field.